Bjarne Tromborg

-Bjarne Tromborg (born 1940) is a Danish physicist, best known for his work in particle physics and photonics.
+Bjarne Tromborg (born 1940) was a Danish physicist, best known for his work in particle physics and photonics.
+Bjarne died on June 11th 2025 after a brief illness.
+He is survived by his beloved wife, Ellen Marie, his daughter Marianne, and their grandchildren Natasha, Silvia, and Emilia.

 Biography

 Tromborg was born in Give, Denmark.
 In 1968, he received the M.Sc. degree in physics and mathematics from the Niels Bohr Institute, in Copenhagen, Denmark.
 He was a university researcher studying high-energy particle physics from 1968 to 1978.
 In 1979, he joined the research laboratory of the Danish Teleadministrations in Copenhagen.
 He was Head of Optical Communications Department at Tele Danmark Research, Horsholm, Denmark from 1987 to 1995.

 He was an adjunct professor at the Niels Bohr Institute from 1991 to 2001.
 In 1997, he took a leave of absence at the Technion - Israel Institute of Technology.
-Until his retirement at the end June 2006, he was a research professor at Dept. of Communications, Optics and Materials (currently named DTU Fotonik, Department of Photonics Engineering), Technical University of Denmark.
+Until his retirement at the end June 2006, he was a research professor at COM•DTU, Department of Communications, Optics and Materials (which became DTU Fotonik, Department of Photonics Engineering, in 2008 and DTU Electro, Department of Electrical and Photonics Engineering, in 2022), Technical University of Denmark.